aio-libs/aiohttp/docs/web.rst

 .. versionchanged:: 0.12

-   The module was deeply refactored in backward incompatible manner.
+   The module was deeply refactored which makes it backward incompatible.

 Run a simple web server
 -----------------------

-For implementing a web server, first create a :ref:`request handler<aiohttp-web-handler>`.
+In order to implement a web server, first create a :ref:`request handler<aiohttp-web-handler>`.

-Handler is a :ref:`coroutine<coroutine>` or a regular function that accepts only *request* parameter of type :class:`Request` and returns :class:`Response` instance::
+Handler is a :ref:`coroutine<coroutine>` or a regular function that accepts only *request* parameters of type :class:`Request` and returns :class:`Response` instance::

    import asyncio